vinhle169/jekflix-template/pages/cv.md

 [Download CV](https://drive.google.com/uc?export=download&id=1zwIQNAmbN7xgzJZk7983cEWwcpk5m70L) <br>
 [Access Contact Info](/contact)
 ## <u>Summary</u> <br>
 I am a dedicated and self-motivated software and data engineer with a passion for learning and applying new technologies.
-Experienced in creating and innovating systems that drive efficiency and solve complex problems.
-Being a clear communicator and great team player I thrive in dynamic environments that allow me to leverage my skills to deliver robust solutions.
+I have a lot of experience in creating and innovating systems that drive efficiency and solve complex problems.
+Being a clear communicator and great team player, I thrive in dynamic environments that allow me to leverage my skills to deliver robust solutions.
 My track record of successful projects, coupled with my commitment to staying current with industry trends, positions me to align well with any company’s organizational needs to further its success. <br>
 ## <u>Education</u> <br>
 * _**Massachusetts Institute of Technology(MIT)**_, Cambridge MA, &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; &ensp; **June 2023**